 |GDP||35,128 (11.41 %) [24th]|

 Surrounded by mountains Sichuan has the feel of a hidden kingdom.
-Known for ferocious heat both in climate and cuisine, Sichuan literally means four rivers (the Min, Tuo, Jaling and Wu rivers) emphasizing the copious waters that flow out of the Tibetan mountains south through the province to join the Yangzi.
+Known for ferocious heat both in climate and cuisine, Sichuan literally means four rivers emphasizing the copious waters that flow out of the Tibetan mountains south through the province to join the Yangzi.
+(The name is not, as widely stated, named after four rivers: the Min, Tuo, Jaling and Wu rivers; it is in fact a shortened name of an administrative district of rivers and gorges 川峡四路 chuān xiá sì lù).
 It is also called the ‘Red Basin’ from the widespread fertile red soil that have made it an important source of food for China over many centuries.
+Of all the Chinese provinces it is the one never to have known famine.
 You still see Sichuan sometimes written as Szechuan WG particularly on Chinese restaurants in Europe following the older Wade-Giles spelling.

 Always a populous province, Sichuan was once the largest by land area; but in 1997 Chongqing was split off to form a new province, reducing the area substantially.
 This still leaves Sichuan with the fourth largest population in China after Shandong; Henan and Guangdong and the fifth largest in area.
 It is famous as the birthplace of Deng Xiaoping and the home to some of the few remaining Giant Pandas.